モロッコ

 • Breakfast

-• Marrakesh sightseeing Koutoubia Mosque and gardens
+• Marrakech sightseeing Koutoubia Mosque and gardens

-Souks (markets)
+The Souks (markets)

 Ben Youssef Madrasa (Quranic school)